 - Having left a disc-parking zone you must not park within the same zone for 30 minutes.

 - Disc parking zones are in half-hour, hour, two-hour, three hour, five-hour, or ten-hour time limits.

-- Parking clocks are available for purchase from Driver & Vehicle Licensing Bulwer Avenue Office, the Guernsey Information Centre and the Police Station for £2.75.
-They are also available from most garages and a number of retail outlets but may cost more.
+- Parking clocks are available for purchase from Driver & Vehicle Licensing at Edward T Wheadon House and the Police Station for £5.00.
+They are also available from the Guernsey Information Centre, most garages and a number of retail outlets but may cost more.